-Proper grooming and veterinary care is where we can help.
+Proper grooming and veterinary care are where we can help.
 We have a special interest in birds unique to the region and can do anything from wing, beak, and nail trims to bone repair, surgery, and treating egg-bound birds.
 While birds make wonderful pets, it is important to realize that like other prey animals, they hide sickness well.
-If you notice that your bird is acting abnormally, such as sitting on the bottom of the cage, ruffling feathers consistently, trembling, or any of these symptoms, it is extremely important to bring them in to your veterinarian sooner rather than later.
-We are the experts here to help with your feathery friend – chirp at us today at 701.757.3500.
+If you notice that your bird is acting abnormally, such as sitting on the bottom of the cage, ruffling feathers consistently, trembling, or any of these symptoms, it is extremely important to bring them to your veterinarian sooner rather than later.

 To visit with our vets about whether a pet bird is right for you, or to bring your current bird in for a checkup, call 701.757.3500 and request an appointment today.